LanguageMachines/ucto/docs/source/index.rst

 installation should also be relatively straightforward on most UNIX systems, and will be explained in the remainder of this section.

-| Ucto depends on the ``libicu`` library.
-This library can be obtained
+Ucto depends on the ``libicu`` library.
+This library can be obtained from http://site.icu-project.org/ but is also present in the package manager of all major Linux distributions.
-  from
-| http://site.icu-project.org/ but is also present in the package
-  manager of all major Linux distributions.
-Ucto also depends on ``uctodata``, ``libfolia`` (available from http://proycon.github.com/folia), which in turn depends on ``libticcutils`` (available from
-| http://github.com/LanguageMachines/ticcutils).
-It will not compile
-  without any of them.
+Ucto also depends on ``uctodata`` (available from http://github.com/LanguageMachines/uctodata), ``libfolia`` (available from http://github.com/LanguageMachines/libfolia), which in turn depends on ``libticcutils`` (available from http://github.com/LanguageMachines/ticcutils).
+It will not compile without any of them.

 If all dependencies are satisfied, to compile ucto on your computer, run